Helpers and Plotting#

 tuple[plt.Figure, plt.Axes] | None -- See

-for details. _description_
+return_figfor details. _description_

 - wombat.utilities.plot.plot_operational_levels(sim, figure_kwargs=None, cbar_label_fontsize=14, *, return_fig=False)[source]#